aappddeevv/scalajs-dynamic-modules/README.md

 The UI uses react, although that is not critical to show dynamic module loading.

-The example only uses the "fast" version of compilation.

 This is a bare bones example.

 ## Running with Reload